AtlantisPleb/magency/README.md

 # IGE implementation - actual
 1. User Prompt: The user enters a prompt on the "Cast spells" tab of the Magency app, such as "What can you learn from the newest papers on arxiv?"
-2. A signed Nostr event is sent to the network via primarily our relay at wss://magency.nostr1.com - kind [TBD] specific for MAGENCY SPELL
+2. A signed Nostr event, kind 38000 (or kind 1 with tags), is sent to the network via primarily our relay at wss://magency.nostr1.com - kind [TBD] specific for MAGENCY SPELL
 3. Magency service (NodeJS) is listening for those events and here's what the fuck it does:
+- When the Magency Spell event is received, it passes it to the agent

 # IGE implementation - kinda